mortimer-lab/mortimer-lab.github.io/_pages/contact.md

 ### Graduate students

 The lab is affiliated with UGA's [Integrated Life Sciences](https://ils.uga.edu/) graduate program (Microbiology and Bioinformatics) and the College of Veterinary Medicine's [Comparative Biomedical Sciences](https://vet.uga.edu/education/phd-and-masters-degree-programs/comparative-biomedical-sciences-graduate-program/) graduate program.
+We also have graduate students from other UGA programs (e.g. Computer Science) working as research assistants in the lab as they pursue their thesis.

 ### Postdoctoral researchers